jharwell/sierra/docs/index.rst

 ..
-Sierra documentation master file, created by sphinx-quickstart on Sat Oct 12 17:39:54 2019.
+SIERRA documentation master file, created by sphinx-quickstart on Sat Oct 12 17:39:54 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Sierra's documentation!
+Welcome to SIERRA's documentation!
 ==================================

 .. toctree::